Eight Seconds: Portrait of a Bronc Rider

 What does it take to go head-to-head with a bronc?
 Oregon Magazine posed the question, and when David returned to Oregon not long ago for a long weekend of rest, relaxation and easy rodeoing, we tagged along.
 David was “up” – that is, slated to ride – at the Longview, Washington, rodeo, four hours west of his home in Hermiston, Oregon, Thursday and Saturday nights; and up in Newport, Washington, four hours north of Hermiston, on Friday and Sunday.
 We returned to Hermiston each night.
 “Easy rodeoing” means eight hours a day in a car instead of sixteen or twenty; one rodeo a day instead of two or three.

 We traveled with David and his wife Cyd, and Joe Talburt, a bareback bronc rider from Roseburg, Oregon, and Eddie Bennet, a saddle bronc rider from Prineville.
 At the rodeos, we met Butch Knowles, David’s closest friend and usual traveling partner.
-Butch, a bronc and bull rider from Heppner Oregon, ended last year in twelfth place in the saddle bronc standings, but this year he can’t break out of a cold streak.
+Butch, a bronc and bull rider from Heppner, Oregon, ended last year in twelfth place in the saddle bronc standings, but this year he can’t break out of a cold streak.
 He has decided to cut expenses by rodeoing close to home.
 For the first time in four years, he is not going down the road with David.

-Miles and miles, several broncs and many stories later, we began to get an idea of what makes a bronc rider tick.
+Miles and miles, several broncs, and many stories later, we began to get an idea of what makes a bronc rider tick.
 It’s a matter of the mind, the body, the beast and the soul.

 The Mind